fullmoon16-stat/ordinal_regression_STorder/README.md

 Code and data for
 **"A General Class of Ordinal Regression Models Developed Based on the Notion of Usual Stochastic Order"**

-The focus of this repository is the real ordinal data sets analysis in Section 5.
+This repository contains the code and data used to reproduce the empirical analyses in Section 5 and the illustrative figures in the manuscript.

 ---

-## Running order

-No strict execution order is required.
-The three R Markdown files for the empirical analyses correspond to Sections 5.1, 5.2, and 5.3, respectively, and can be run independently from the repository root.
-These files source `code/common_functions.R`, which contains the main functions for the proposed ordinal regression models, including baseline survival functions, transformation functions, likelihood evaluation, model fitting, and model comparison.

-The scripts for Figures 1-3 are also independent and can be run separately from the repository root.

----

 ## Repository contents

-- `data` : data files and descriptions of data sources.
+- `data/`: data files and data documentation.
+The file `data/data_sources.md` describes the data sources, variable definitions, coding schemes, units, and preprocessing steps.

-- `R` : R Markdown files and common R functions used to reproduce the empirical analyses.
+- `code/`: R Markdown files, R scripts, and common R functions used to reproduce the empirical analyses and illustrative figures.
+The file `code/code_sources.md` describes the role of each code file.

 ---